-‘The Net ‘ is a monthly periodical published by the Derry Diocese to which my local parish (Urney & Castlefinn) belongs.
-In January 2021, I was invited by the editor to join a panel of mostly laypeople who contribute reflections on a theme for the month selected by the editor.
-Contributions are generally bi-monthly but that can vary.
+‘The Net ‘ is a monthly periodical published by Derry Diocese to which I belong.
+From 2021 to 2023, I was part of a panel of mostly laypeople who contributed reflections on a theme for the month selected by the editor.
+These contributions were generally bi-monthly but that did vary.

 Pope Francis and Bishop Donal have both reminded us, in our listening process, we are not trying to arrive at a solution that only reflects what we think would be best for us as individuals or our personal opinion of what is best for the Church; we are trying instead to discern what God wants for his Church.
 To me, that is a mirror of the question that Benedict posed except that instead of asking “What did Jesus bring?”, we should perhaps ask ourselves “What can I bring to Jesus?”